britzl/monarch/README.md

 ## Creating screens
+Monarch screens are created in individual collections and either loaded through collection proxies or created through collection factories.

+### Collection proxies
-Monarch screens are created in individual collections and loaded through collection proxies.
-The recommended setup is to create one game object per screen and per game object attach a collection proxy component and an instance of the ```screen.script``` provided by Monarch.
-The ```screen.script``` will take care of the setup of the screen.
-All you need to do is to make sure that the script properties on the ```screen.script``` are correct:
+For proxies the recommended setup is to create one game object per screen and per game object attach a collection proxy component and an instance of the ```screen_proxy.script``` provided by Monarch.
+The ```screen_proxy.script``` will take care of the setup of the screen.
+All you need to do is to make sure that the script properties on the script are correct:

 * **Screen Proxy (url)** - The URL to the collection proxy component containing the actual screen.
 Defaults to ```#collectionproxy```.
 * **Screen Id (hash)** - A unique id that can be used to reference the screen when navigating your app.